EXCLUSIVE-Iran, Russia negotiating big oil-for-goods deal

 Most Iranian oil goes to Asia.

-Iran's biggest oil buyer is China, which imported about 420,000 bpd in 2013.
-Unlike Iran's other oil buyers, China has not cut purchases much, despite urging by the United States to persuade.
+Iran's biggest oil buyer is China, importing about 420,000 bpd in 2013.
+Unlike Iran's other oil buyers, China has not cut purchases much, despite efforts from the United States to persuade it to do so.

-Other major Asian buyers of Iranian oil, including Japan, South Korea and India, have cut imports sharply under pressure from Washington.
-Turkey also cut imports, while South Africa eliminated them.
-(Additional reporting by Timothy Gardner in Washington; Editing by Richard Mably, Giles Elgood and Steve Orlofsky)
+Other major Asian buyers of Iranian oil including Japan, South Korea and India have cut imports sharply under pressure from Washington.
+Turkey and South Africa also have reduced or eliminated imports.
+(Editing Richard Mably and Giles Elgood)

 April 17 EagleClaw Midstream Ventures LLC said on Monday it agreed to be bought by funds managed by Blackstone Group LP for about $2 billion.